List of General Hospital characters introduced in the 1990s: Jonathan Paget

 Jonathan Paget, played by Greg Beecroft was introduced in 1990.
 The character was initially created as a recast of Ian Buchanan's Duke Lavery.
 However, hedging their bets, the network only offered Beecroft a short-term deal that lasted only seven weeks.
 Beecroft's Jonathan was killed off on March 19.
 Jonathan, an art dealer comes to town to work with Sean Donely (John Reilly).
 However, Paget has a secret—he is actually Duke with plastic surgery, without the Scottish accent.
 Paget holds off on reuniting with Duke's wife Anna Devane fearing "his" rival Julian Jerome (Jason Culp) is watching.
 Just before her death, Julian's sister Olivia St. John (Tonja Walker) discovers Paget's identity and alerts Anna.
 As the couple reunites, Paget is shot by Julian and dies in Anna's arms.

 In 2012, the story is retconned and it is revealed that Paget was actually Duke's cellmate during his stay in a Turkish prison.
-Paget was then sent by the Jerome family to takeover Duke's life.
+Paget was then sent by the Jerome family to take over Duke's life.